UPI Fraud – Bigger Than You Think

 Often shortened, disguised, or redirected – waiting for a distracted click.

-Most UPI scams rely on just one thing: a message that gets through.
+Most UPI Frauds rely on just one thing: a message that gets through.

 A link in an SMS.
 A redirect in a shortened URL.
 A landing page that looks legitimate enough.